kurron/nomad-sandbox/README.md

 verify that you don't have any currently running jobs use `bin/check-job.sh`.
 You should see the message `No running jobs`.
 Next we want to install a system service into the Nomad cluster.
 Type `bin/submit-job.sh system-test.hcl`
 to install some caching services into all nodes in the cluster.
-To see how the deployment is going, type `bin/submit-job.sh system-test.hcl` and should show the `system-test` job running.
+To see how the deployment is going, type `bin/submit-job.sh system-test.hcl` and it should show the `system-test` job running.
 To shutdown the services, type `bin/stop-job.sh system-test`.

 ## Installing A Service